liam-hart/liam-hart.github.io/content/authors/admin/_index.md

     date_start: 2023-04-01
     date_end: 2024-07-01
     summary: |2-
-      - Coordinated the BRIGHT Trial under Dr. Samantha Tam, managing operational and regulatory duties such as participant recruitment, IRB communication, and tracking patient appointments and compensation.
+      - Coordinated the BRIGHT Trial, managing operational and regulatory duties such as participant recruitment, IRB communication, and tracking patient appointments and compensation.
       - Contributed to research projects, including a scoping review of care fragmentation in cancer patients, by reading and summarizing research articles.
       - Data management, cleaning, and analysis for studies on the uses and benefits of Patient Reported Outcome Measures (PROMs) in cancer patient care.
   - position: Climbing Instructor